MRProgramerr/The-Watch-app/README.md

 Below this are steps onto how you can import the  JavaFX Library that you have downloaded previously. <br>

-<h2> IntelliJ </h2>
+<strong> IntelliJ </strong>
-- File >> Project Structure >> Libraries under project settings >> + icon  >> Java <Br>
+- Click File, then Click Project Structure.
+After which you click Libraries under project settings where you click + icon and then click Java. <br>
 Altenatively you can access the Project Structure by pressing <strong>CTRL+ALT+SHIFT+S</strong>. <br>
-Following this you should have reached a dialog box with file chooser.
-You are now going to navigate to your JavaFX library folder.
-Choose the necessary modules required to run this application which should include <Strong>Time-Blocks</strong>, and then click OK which should close the dialog box. <br>
+- Following this, you are going to navigate to your JavaFX Library Folder in the file chooser.
+Choose the necessary modules that will be required to run this application which should include "Time Blocks". <br>

-If you are using a version of Java thats 11 or higher, you need to add JavaFX to your VM.
-To do this, you will need to go to Edit Configurations which is at Run, and then select application which leads to Main, where you will see a VM options box where you will type --module-path "<strong>Path_File</strong>" --add-modules javafx.controls, javafx.fxml and then apply and close the dialog box. <br>
+- Once you are done, click OK which should close the dialog box. <br>

+> If you are using a version of Java that is 11 or higher <Br>

+- Navigate to your VM which is at Edit Configurations under Run. <br>
+- In the VM options box, type --module path "Path-File" --add-modules javafx.controls, javafx.fxml <br>
-Do take note that Path_File is to be replaced with the path of your library for JavaFX. <br>
+Do take note that Path-File is to be replaced with the path of your library for JavaFX. <br>
+- Once you have done this, click apply and then close the dialog box. <br>

 <h2> Eclipse </h2>